Cooking Gorgeous

 • Spices - Nutmeg, paprika, and freshly ground pepper are all you need but you can add other spices you like using with fish, and also adjust the amount to your taste.

-How to Make Salmon and Spinach Quiche?
+How to Make Salmon Quiche

 Prepare the Shortcrust Pastry